ellisztamas/1001crosses/readme.md

 ## License

-Creative Commons Attribution 4.0 International
+Data and analyses are released under the Creative Commons Attribution 4.0 International license.
+See LICENSE.